Martín Maldonado: Chicago Cubs

 On July 15, the Royals traded Maldonado to the Chicago Cubs in exchange for left-handed pitcher Mike Montgomery.
 He had 11 at bats with the Cubs, in which he failed to get a hit.
 He remained with the team a total of 16 days.

-Second stint with Houston Astros
+Houston Astros (second stint)

 2019

 On July 31, 2019, the Cubs traded Maldonado to the Houston Astros in exchange for outfielder Tony Kemp.
 Maldonado caught a combined no-hitter versus the Seattle Mariners on August 3, 2019, hurled by Aaron Sanchez, Will Harris, Joe Biagini, and Chris Devenski.

 For Houston, Maldonado batted .202/.316/.464.
 In 98 plate appearances in 27 games he hit six home runs, drew 13 walks, and scored 20 runs with just 17 hits for a run-scoring percentage of 56%.
 On defense, he threw out one-of-11 attempted base-stealers.

 He hit his first career home run in World Series play in Game 2 in the ninth inning versus Washington Nationals reliever Javy Guerra in a 12–3 Houston defeat.